erwocky/geant4-scripts/README.md

   specified, in this case MIT.
 Pre-processing scripts for OU format (comma-separated text files) and MPE format (ROOT files) are under construction.
-* The pre-processing script is designed to process a single file called as an argument, e.g.:
+* The pre-processing script is designed to process a list of files called as arguments, e.g.:
   ```
   ./convert_to_fits_mit.py test_data/20201006173157_StepLog_0000.gdat.gz
   ```
-  and it will write a single FITS pixel files for that file.
-The multi-thread wrapper takes as arguments the script to run and a list of files to process.
+  and it will write a single FITS pixel file for each file.
+The multi-thread wrapper takes as arguments the script to run and the list of files to process.
 All must be specified by the path from the current working directory, e.g.:
   ```